puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 : Log commands and results to file.

 `-n`
-: Run in 'noop' mode; show commands that would have been run during installation without running them.
+: Run in 'no-op' mode; show commands that would have been run during installation without running them.

 Selecting Roles